filipezzo/bikcraft/README.md

 # bikcraft :fire:

-a complex and complete bike shop website in portuguese for Origamid course
+a complex and complete bike shop website PTBR for Origamid course using HTML 5 /CSS only

 some images from the website